NivenRanchhod/bare-bones/blog/colour-scheme-switcher-email-experiment.md

 ## 🔨 Build — Make it Glitter

 We want the colour scheme state to affect the entire body.
 To make this work, the inputs need to sit above everything else.
-The reason being - we watch the inputs for changes (unchecked / checked) and once a state change is made, we then use <a href="https://css-tricks.com/child-and-sibling-selectors" target="_blank" rel="noopener noreferrer">CSS sibling selectors</a> to run down the HTML to find and style our elements accordingly.
+The reason being - we watch the inputs for changes (unchecked / checked) and once a state change is made, we then use <a href="https://css-tricks.com/child-and-sibling-selectors" target="_blank" rel="noopener noreferrer">CSS&nbsp;sibling&nbsp;selectors</a> to run down the HTML to find and style our elements accordingly.

 **Example:**<br>
 This is one of the selectors I'm using to switch out the dark mode icon when enabled.